-Prospective incoming graduate students interested in pursuing the cognitive science concentration at Georgetown may apply simultaneously to the new interdepartmental concentration and to the participating Ph.D. program closest to their interests (Linguistics, Neuroscience, Philosophy, Psychology, or Spanish & Portuguese).
-Applications will be reviewed by the admissions committee in the existing Ph.D. program as well as by an admissions panel for the new interdisciplinary concentration.
+Prospective incoming graduate students interested in pursuing the cognitive science concentration at Georgetown may apply simultaneously to the new interdepartmental concentration and to the participating Ph.D. program closest to their interests (Computer Science, Linguistics, Neuroscience, Philosophy, Psychology, or Spanish & Portuguese).
+Applications will be reviewed by the admissions committee in the existing Ph.D. program as well as by an admissions panel for the interdisciplinary concentration.
 The most appropriate applicants will be admitted by both the interdisciplinary concentration and by the relevant Ph.D. program.

 In addition, advanced graduate students already matriculated in one of the relevant Ph.D. programs may apply to the interdisciplinary concentration no later than the Spring of their 2nd year and can be admitted if approved by both the interdisciplinary concentration and their current Ph.D. program, and if a coherent plan for completing the concentration and the major Ph.D. can still be completed.

 All applicants, whether applying to the concentration at the same time as to their major Ph.D. program or later, must present statement of purpose, saying why they want to join the concentration, and a plan for interdisciplinary research throughout their doctoral studies.

 For prospective incoming graduate students applying to Georgetown: